2014 was another landmark year for me in terms of travel and photography.

 Our last stop before arriving in Morocco was the island of Fuerteventura in the Canary Islands.
 I had previously visit almost all of the Canary Islands back in 2011….except for Fuerteventura.
 All the islands are different and the sand dunes of Fuerteventura proved that true again.

 After sailing up the entire length of the African continent from Cape Town I flew…..back to Cape Town!
 Here I met the photographers who were attending my 3rd annual photography tour with G Adventures.
-One of the first stops on the photography tour was Cape Point, where we saw an odd site: a rare cape zebra foraging in the ash of a fire.
+One of the first stops on the photography tour was Cape Point, where we saw an odd sight: a rare cape zebra foraging in the ash of a fire.
 It looked like he was in the middle of snow!

 The beach in the nearby town of Muizenberg has some amazingly colorful beach houses.